MariuszSzlachta/rock-paper-scissors/README.md

 ## Technologies

 - HTML
-- CSS
+- SCSS
 - Vanilla JS
+- NPM scripts: browser-sync, nu-html-checker, globster, rim-raf.
+See more in package.json if you want.

 ## How to run

-- Download project from my github and unpack
+- Download project from my github and unpack.
-- Open in your web browser index.html file
+- Open in your web browser index.html file.

 ## Functionality